rogchap/v8go/README.md

    you will need to copy the `snapshot_blob.bin` file from the Mingw-w64 bin folder to your program's working directory (which is typically wherever `main.go` is)

+V8 requires 64-bit on Windows, therefore will not work on 32-bit systems.

+## V8 dependency

+V8 version: **8.7.220.31** (October 2020)

+In order to make `v8go` usable as a standard Go package, prebuilt static libraries of V8 are included for Linux and macOS ie. you *should not* require to build V8 yourself.

+Due to security concerns of binary blobs hiding malicious code, the V8 binary is built via CI *ONLY*.

+## Project Goals

+To provide a high quality, idiomatic, Go binding to the [V8 C++ API](https://v8.github.io/api/head/index.html).

+The API should match the original API as closely as possible, but with an API that Gophers (Go enthusiasts) expect.
+For
+example: using multiple return values to return both result and error from a function, rather than throwing an exception.

+This project also aims to keep up-to-date with the latest (stable) release of V8.

 ## Development

+### Upgrading the V8 binaries

+This process is non-trivial, and hopefully we can automate more of this in the future.

+1) Make sure to clone the projects submodules (ie. the V8 project): `git submodule update --init --recursive`
+1) Find the current stable release (`v8_version`) here: [https://omahaproxy.appspot.com](https://omahaproxy.appspot.com)
+1) Create a new git branch from `master` eg. `git checkout -b v8_7_upgrade`
+1) Enter the v8 folder and fetch all the latest git branches: `cd deps/v8 && git fetch`
+1) Find the right `branch-heads/**` to checkout, for example if the `v8_version` is 8.7.220.31 then you want to `git checkout branch-heads/8.7`.
+You can check all the `branch-heads` with `git branch --remotes | grep branch-heads/`
+1) Copy all the contents of `deps/v8/include` to `deps/include` making sure not to delete any of the `vendor.go` files, which are required for users that are using `go mod vendor`.
+If there are any new folders added, make sure to create new `vendor.go` files in each folder within `deps/include` and update `cgo.go`.
+1) Optionally build the V8 binary for your OS: `cd deps && ./build.py`.
+V8 is a large project, and building the binary can take up to 30 minutes.
+Once built all the tests should still pass via `go test -v .`
+1) Commit your changes, making sure that the git submodules have been updated to the new checksum for the version of V8.
+Make sure *NOT* to add your build of the binary, as this will be build via CI.
+1) Because the build is so long, this is not automatically triggered.
+Go to the [V8 Build](https://github.com/rogchap/v8go/actions?query=workflow%3A%22V8+Build%22) Github Action, Select "Run workflow", and select your pushed branch eg. `v8_7_upgrade`.
+1) Once built, this should open 2 PRs against your branch to add the `libv8.a` for both macOS and linux; merge these PRs into your branch.
+You are now ready to raise the PR against `master` with the latest version of V8.

 ### Formatting